-SMS Element Level 1 Doc re remark I aval 2 Input Doc ref/ remarks 1 AVAL 3 Input Doc ref/ remarks SMS Component 3.
-Safety Ass ura nce and 3.1/L1/1 3.1/L2/1 3.1/L3/1 Safety performance monitoring a measurement [3.1] There are identified safety performance indicators for measuring and monitoring the organisation's safety performance.
-There are lower-consequence safety performance indicators (e.g. non-compliance, deviation events).
-There is a procedure for corrective or follow-up action to be taken when targets are not achieved and/or alert levels are breached. nar 3.1/L1/2 3.1/L2/2 3.1/L3/2 Safety perforr There are high-consequence data-based safety performance indicators (e.g. accident and serious incident rates).
+SMS Element Level 1 Doc ref Level 2 Doc re The remark f/ s Doc ref/

+ment SMS Component 3.
+Safety Assurance

+measurement 3.1/L1/1 3.1/L2/1 3.1/L3/1

+monitoring and mea There are identified safety performance indicators for measuring and monitoring the organisation's safety performance.
+There are lower-consequence safety performance indicators (e.g. non- compliance, deviation events).
+There is a procedure for corrective or follow-up action to be taken when targets are not achieved and/or alert levels are breached.

+3.1/L1/2 3.1/L2/2 3.1/L3/2

+Safety performance [3.1] There are high-consequence data-based safety performance indicators (e.g. accident and serious incident rates).
 There are alert and/or target level settings within the safety performance indicators where appropriate.
 Safety performance indicators are reviewed by the safety committee for trending, alert levels that have been exceeded and target achievement where applicable.

-3.2/L1/1 3.2/L2/1 3.2/L3/1 management of change [3.2] There is a procedure for review of relevant existing aviation safety-related facilities and equipment (including HIRA records) whenever there are pertinent changes to those facilities or equipment.
+3.2/L1/1 3.2/L2/1 3.2/L3/1

+The management of change [3.2] There is a procedure for review of relevant existing aviation safety-related facilities and equipment (including HIRA records) whenever there are pertinent changes to those facilities or equipment.
 There is a procedure for review of new aviation safety-related facilities and equipment for hazards/risks before they are commissioned.
+There is a procedure for review of relevant existing facilities, equipment, operations or processes (including HIRM records) whenever there are pertinent changes external to the organisation such as regulatory/industry standards, best practices or technology.

+Lhe m 3.2/L1/2 3.2/L2/2

-There is a procedure for review of relevant existing facilities, equipment, operations or processes (including HIRM records) whenever there are pertinent changes external to the organisation such as regulatory/industry standards, best practices or technology. gen 3.2/L1/2 3.2/L2/2 The mana There is a procedure for review of relevant existing aviation operations and processes (including HIRA records) whenever there are pertinent changes to those operations or processes.
-There is a procedure for review of new aviation safety-related operations and processes for hazards/risks before they are commissioned.
+There is a procedure for review of relevant existing aviation operations and processes (including HIRA records) whenever there are pertinent changes to those operations or processes.
+There is a procedure for review of new aviation safety-related operations and processes for hazards/risks before they are commissioned. -- -- -- --- -- --